Guarantees for vulnerable groups

 Torture survivors under temporary protection

 Both LFIP and TPR identify “torture survivors” among persons with special needs.
 Torture survivors, like all other temporary protection beneficiaries, have access to a range of healthcare services in public hospitals, including psychiatric assistance.
-There are also a small number of NGOs that specialise in treatment and rehabilitation services to torture survivors.
+There is also a small number of NGOs, such as Human Rights Foundation of Türkiye, that specialise in treatment and rehabilitation services to torture survivors.

 LGBTQI+ persons under temporary protection